Breath of Stress Air is calling a vape what it truly is

 Many young tobacco users want to quit.
 Of the 2.55 million youth who currently use a tobacco product, more than 6 in 10 (65.3%) want to quit and 60.2% reported that they stopped using all tobacco products during the past 12 months because they were trying to quit, according to new data from the National Youth Tobacco Survey.

 On top of exposing the truth about nicotine use and stress, Breath of Stress Air connects people with resources including This is Quitting, the first-of-its-kind free and anonymous quit vaping program from truth that is helping more than 420,000 young people seeking to break free from e-cigarette use.
-Compared to a control group in a recent clinical trial, This is Quitting increased quit vaping rates by nearly 40%.
+A randomized clinical trial found that young adults aged 18-24 who used This is Quitting had nearly 40% higher odds of quitting compared to a control group.

 As part of Breath of Stress Air, truth has also partnered with the app Breathwrk to incorporate breathing exercises into This is Quitting to help with nicotine cravings that cause stress and anxiety.
 This is Quitting users can access six months of free membership to Breathwrk Pro, including access to custom breaths to help on their quit journey, by texting “BREATHE” to 88709.